 Despite having triggered an RM alert, the drug has been used clinically without reported findings of adverse effects that can be associated with RM formation.
-The explanations for vindication include low typical dosage or a very low degree of metabolism that involves the relevant substructure.
-The last-mentioned case often depends on metabolism in other parts of the molecule.
+The explanations for vindication typically include low dosage or a very low degree of metabolism that involves the relevant substructure.
+The last-mentioned case usually depends on metabolism in other parts of the molecule.

 Examples: rivaroxaban, cefuroxime, aripiprazole and tolterodine.